WebAssembly/spec/proposals/Exceptions.md

 In this example, `N` is used to disambiguate which caught exception is being rethrown.
 It could rethrow any of the three caught expceptions.
-Hence, `rethrow 0` corresponds to the exception caught by `catch 3`, `rethrow 1` corresponds to the exception caught by `catch 2`, and `rethrow 4` corresponds to the exception caught by `catch 1`.
+Hence, `rethrow 0` corresponds to the exception caught by `catch 3`, `rethrow 1` corresponds to the exception caught by `catch 2`, and `rethrow 3` corresponds to the exception caught by `catch 1`.

+Note that `rethrow 2` is not allowed because it does not reference a `try` instruction.
+Rather, it references a `block` instruction.

 ### Debugging